pvs043/cMDTBuildLab/README.md

 ### DscResources

-The cMDT Module contain the following DscResources:
+The cMDTBuildLab Module contain the following DscResources:

-* cMDTApplication
-* cMDTBootstrapIni
+* cMDTBuildApplication
-* cMDTCustomize
+* cMDTBuildBootstrapIni
-* cMDTCustomSettingsIni
+* cMDTBuildCustomize
-* cMDTDirectory
+* cMDTBuildCustomSettingsIni
-* cMDTDriver
+* cMDTBuildDirectory
-* cMDTOperatingSystem
+* cMDTBuildOperatingSystem
-* cMDTPersistentDrive
+* cMDTBuildPersistentDrive
-* cMDTPreReqs
+* cMDTBuildPreReqs
-* cMDTTaskSequence
+* cMDTBuildTaskSequence
-* cMDTUpdateBootImage
+* cMDTBuildUpdateBootImage

 #### cMDTApplication
 cMDTApplication is a DscResource that enables download, import of and lifecycle management of applications in MDT.
 Applications can be updated and retrieved from a pull server according to Desired State Configuration principles.